drips-network/docs/docs/using-drips/purchase-a-membership.md

 ---
 id: purchase-a-membership
-title: Purchase A Membership
+title: Purchase a Membership
 ---

-Using Drips, it's easy to set up a Community and raise funds from your supporters.
+Once a creator or developer has created a Community it's easy for any user to purchase a membership and receive an NFT membership token, along with any benefits the membership unlocks.

-If you wish, you can also specify and configure any benefits that your members will receive.
+If you're interested in becoming a supporter, but don't have a specific Community in mind, you can head over to the [Explore Page][da] to browse the different Communities which have memberships available for purchase on Drips.

-Let's jump in and see how it works!
+The rest of this guide will assume that you've selected a Community you wish to purchase a membership for, and will walk through the steps required to do so.

-## Create a Community
+Ready to see how it works?
+Let's go!

-First, you'll want to open another tab and navigate to [https://drips.radicle.network/][da].
+## Purchase a Membership

-To create a Community, click on the 'Create' button at the top right of the page.
+*coming soon...*

 [da]: https://drips.radicle.network/